Massage Therapy

 Is massage therapy CRA eligible in Canada?

 Conditionally.
-Massage therapy qualifies as a CRA-eligible medical expense under paragraph 118.2(2)(a) only when provided by a medical practitioner authorized under provincial law.
-The CRA recognizes registered massage therapists (RMTs) as authorized medical practitioners in British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Ontario, and Prince Edward Island.
-Services provided in other provinces and territories do not qualify for the Medical Expense Tax Credit (METC) or for reimbursement through a Health Spending Account (HSA).
+Massage therapy is a CRA-eligible medical expense only when provided by a registered massage therapist (RMT) authorized under provincial law.
+The CRA recognizes RMTs in British Columbia, New Brunswick, Newfoundland and Labrador, Ontario, and Prince Edward Island.
+Services in other provinces do not qualify for HSA reimbursement.

 What Qualifies